STUAAAAAAAAAART/Uni_IPAkeyframeProject/README.md

 - Group with keyframed attributes are to be connected to Consonant and Vowel control surfaces of the character rig (rig not included)

 ## Directions of use
+Processing scripts are located in the /Scripts folder.
+Step 1 and 2 are to be executed in a standalone environment.
+Step 3 is to be sent to Maya for processing keyframes

+refer to comments for file handling details, as steps 1 and 2 do not have a file dialog implementation in its current state

 ## Quality notice
 2023.07.18